 The average price for a professionally drafted POA document ranges between $200 and $500.
 The cost can vary depending on the complexity of the document.

-The hourly rate for which the power of attorney agent could be expected to be paid for their service should be worked out in the document.
+The hourly rate for which the power of attorney cost, could be expected to be paid for their service should be worked out in the document.
 Average rates are around $20 to $40 an hour.

 WHAT ARE THE DIFFERENT TYPES OF POA?